 This article consolidates the most recent provider-focused information available regarding the intersection between HIV and SARS-CoV-2, the novel coronavirus behind the COVID-19 pandemic.
 We'll share recently released information from U.S. health officials and other reputable sources, as well as newly published research of potential relevance to the care of people living with HIV who are affected by or concerned about novel coronavirus infection.

-All sources and reference links are listed at the bottom of the article.
+An extensive listing of sources and reference links are provided at the bottom of the article.

 HIV and Novel Coronavirus: The Latest

-Here are our most recent updates on the intersection of HIV and COVID-19:
+Here is a ticker of our updates on the intersection of HIV and COVID-19:

 May 15: The Centers for Disease Control and Prevention published a "dear colleague" letter outlining revised guidance regarding the provision of pre-exposure prophylaxis (PrEP) services during the COVID-19 pandemic.
 The guidance includes a loosening of quarterly HIV testing recommendations to allow for home-based and self-administered HIV tests, and also suggests 90-day PrEP prescritions instead of 30-day prescriptions.